 Getting workers to yield the desired results for the business is frequently motivated by the carrot and stick method.
 However, the outcomes from this method have been somewhat uninteresting.
 Prizes and penalties are the persuaders used by certain bosses.

 It is hard to judge persons by the identical virtue as each worker brings diverse skills to the office.
 Also, the carrot and stick is no longer effective since more work in put in by some workers compared to others.
+If you need some tips to get you and employees inspired, look at this site.

 Focus on Using the Intangibles to Inspire Employees